Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Without further ado, the best 7 combo amps for metal under $500 are:

 At the famous 1995 NAMM convention, people crammed into the Peavey booth for a demonstration.
-There were players, media, and dealers witnessing a blind A/B comparison between Peavey’s newly released solid-state amp TransTube Bandit and a real tube amp.
-According to Peavey, nobody was able to pick apart which amp was the tube one and which one was the solid-state.
+Players, media, and dealers witnessed a blind A/B comparison between Peavey’s newly released solid-state amp TransTube Bandit and a real tube amp.
+According to Peavey, nobody could pick apart which amp was the tube one and which one was the solid-state.
 And that’s how the Bandit’s reputation started.

 100 watts of Transtube power